klaytn/klaytn-docs/docs/dapp/sdk/caver-js/sending-transaction.md

 npm init
 ```

 Since we are just doing a simple test, it doesn't matter how you answer the questions.
+Keep pressing `Enter`.

 ```